NU 252 Perspectives of Professional Nursing 3 credits

 NU 493 Transition to Professional Practice: Internship 8 credits

-This course emphasizes professional socialization and assists the student to transition to the role of the registered nurse.
-It provides further development in organizing, setting priorities, application and synthesis of nursing theory to practice, and delegation of tasks.
-An intensive clinical experience provides the development of skills in the following areas: patient-centered care, teamwork and collaboration, informatics, safety, quality improvement, evidence-based practice, and professionalism.
+This course emphasizes professional socialization and assists students to transition to the role of the baccalaureate prepared nurse.
+It provides further development in clinical judgement, time management, clinical priority setting, organizing and delegation.
+An intensive clinical experience provides opportunities for growth in the following areas: person-centered care, scholarship for nursing practice, quality and safety, interprofessional partnerships, information and health care technologies, professionalism and leadership.
 Students are provided with a variety of resources to assist with preparing them for the NCLEX-RN examination.

 Prerequisites: Successful completion of all courses in prior semesters.
 Must be taken the semester of graduation.